DomantasJokubaitis/linux-projects/rhcsa-prep/managing_processes.md

 2. User - where all user (including root) processes are running.
 3. Machine - optional slice used for virtual machines and containers.

-By default, CPU capacity is uqually diveded between the slices when there is \
+By default, CPU capacity is equally divided between the slices when there is \
 high demand. \
 To temporarily shut down a CPU core, use the command:
 ```echo 0 > /sys/bus/cpu/devices/cpu1/online```